When Congress enacted the Employee Retirement Income Security Act (ERISA) in 1974, it wanted to balance two competing concerns:

 - protecting employees who had been promised certain benefits by their employers

-- giving employer's a set of rules by which they could operate and maintain uniform employee benefit plans for numerous facilities without interference from varying state laws.
+- giving employers a set of rules by which they could operate and maintain uniform employee benefit plans without interference from varying state laws.

-Congress accomplished these goals by enacting a complex bundle of tax and labor laws that regulate the design, funding, and administration of such plans, and that give the Internal Revenue Service (IRS) and the U.S. Department of Labor (DOL) the power to enforce those laws and issue regulations to provide further detail and guidance on what the laws require.
-In addition, ERISA gave benefit plan participants the right to sue their employers in federal court if they are not provided the benefits they were promised or are not provided with the information employers should provide them about the benefit plan.
-ERISA preempts all state laws that relate to benefit plans, except for laws relating to insurance requirements, and so any claim that an employee may bring that relates to an employee benefit plan (other than the exceptions noted below), such as a claim for benefits or for breach of fiduciary duty, must be brought under ERISA.
+Congress accomplished these goals by enacting a complex bundle of tax and labor laws that regulate, among other things, the design, funding and administration of such plans and that give the IRS and the DOL the power to enforce those laws and issue regulations to provide further detail and guidance on what the laws require.
+In addition, ERISA gave benefit plan participants the right to sue their employers and plan fiduciaries in federal court if they are not provided the benefits they were promised or are not provided with the information employers should provide them about the benefit plan.
+ERISA preempts all state laws that relate to benefit plans, except for laws relating to insurance requirements, so any claim that an employee may bring that relates to an employee benefit plan (other than the exceptions noted herein), such as a claim for benefits or for breach of fiduciary duty, must be brought in federal court under ERISA.

 - employee welfare benefit plans

 - employee pension benefit plans.

 An employee welfare benefit plan usually includes plans maintained by an employer for its employees or their beneficiaries that provide the following kinds of benefits:

 - health (medical)

 - accidental death and dismemberment benefits